helloscoopa/helloscoopa/README.md

 - Help folks to convert from `Web2` to `Web3`.
 - Enforce clean code concepts everywhere.
 - Believe ₿itcoin is the future of money.

-Fuck fancy tools, I debug using `console.log('meow')` like a real man. 👍

 ----
 _I have experience working with stuff below_ ⏎